corpus-christi/corpus-christi/doc/i18n-commands.md

 `--delay-timer` option which accepts a (floating point) number of seconds to be delayed in between each request.
-The default is set to 0.3, and under most circumstances, this should be provide a good balance between speed and stability.
+The default is set to 0.3, and under most circumstances, this should provide a good balance between speed and stability.

 `googletrans` uses a similar, but different set of